 In addition to the government-appointed director over-stepping his bounds, some of the actors were afraid to be associated with roles that challenged religious orthodoxy.
 In rehearsals for the Plough, F.J.
 McCormick and Eileen Crowe refused to deliver some of their lines.
-Crowe objectedsaying ‘I never had a child that was not born within the border of the ten Commandments’, and McCormick went so far as to refuse to speak the word ‘snotty’.
+Crowe objected, saying ‘I never had a child that was not born within the border of the ten Commandments’, and McCormick went so far as to refuse to speak the word ‘snotty’.
 For O’Casey, this was the last straw.
 He stood by his use of ‘snotty’ as well as ‘Bum, Bastard’, and ‘Lowsey’ and argued that other plays, such as Shaw’s The Devil’s Disciple and Shiels’ Paul Twyning, had included those words and had not met any objection.
 O’Casey wrote to Robinson, briskly withdrawing the Plough from production: ‘The play itself is (in my opinion) a deadly compromise with the actual; it has been further modified by the Directors but I draw the line at a Vigilance Committee of the Actors’.
 Catholic vigilance associations were lobbying for legal reforms in the Free State that would institutionalize religious morality.
 The ‘Associated AEsthetes’ – as the Catholic Bulletin referred to George Russell, Yeats, Gregory, Robinson and other prominent Protestant writers and artists – were a prime target.
 As Dolan, McCormick, and Crowe’s objections illustrate, actors were not free from the pervasive climate of moral policing, but again the directorate refused to bow to conservative pressures.
 Yeats orchestrated a compromise to save the production, permitting Crowe and May Craig (who played ‘A Woman’) to change parts.
-However, the short-term solution did not prevent these morally-minded actors from periodically interferng with plays that they believed were injurious to popular religious practices.
+However, the short-term solution did not prevent these morally-minded actors from periodically interfering with plays that they believed were injurious to popular religious practices.
 A decade later, for example, Michael Dolan objected to Cormac O’Daly’s play The Silver Jubilee because one of the characters in it, presented as a hypocrite, was a member of the Catholic Young Men’s Society (a thinly veiled reference to the popular Catholic Young Men’s Association).
 In the case of that play, the theatre was in a less secure position, and the directors believed that it was necessary to compromise the text in order to secure negotiations with the state.
-Yet in 1926, the directors silenced the moral objections to the Plough and the Stars, and the play was staged with adjustments to the script.
+Yet in 1926, the directors silenced the moral objections to the Plough and the Stars, and the play was staged with few adjustments to the script.